 - Store the shoes and clothing the victim was wearing without washing them first.

 - Write down anything you remember about what happened, including what the property owner or manager said to you at the time of the fall, and any admission that was made about the condition of the floor or property.

 - Connect with a skilled slip and fall attorney to discuss your case as soon as possible.

 Contact a Long Island Slip and Fall Accident Lawyer with a Track Record of Results

 If you or someone you care about has been injured in fall on a wet floor, please contact the Law Office of Cohen & Jaffe, LLP for a free consultation.
-Our personal injury attorneys have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.
+Our Long Island Personal Injury Lawyer have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.

 Our attorneys work with investigators, medical professionals and financial specialists to ensure we fully document your case before we present compensation demands to insurers or jurors.
 When we go to court for you, we go prepared to win.

 Don’t settle for less.
 Contact us now to find out how we can help you.